Tina Bursill: Theatre

+Bursill started her career in musicals and stand-up comedy, before being cast in more serious roles in theatre.

+Most recently, she was in a production of Cinderella in 2022.

+Television

-Bursill made her acting debut in 1973 appearing in the lead role of short-lived comedy series The People Next Door as Meg Penrose.
-She was a regular character in daily soap opera The Unisexers which was launched in February 1975 on the Nine Network however the program's low ratings led to its cancellation and removal from broadcast after only three weeks.
-What followed was a number of guest appearances Australian television series, before receiving the role of Louise Carter in the Seven Network drama series Skyways, for which she appeared from 1979 to 1981.
-During which, she also had a recurring role on police drama series, King's Men between 1976 and 1980.
-In 1983, Bursill was cast in the role of Sonia Stevens on Network Ten's cult classic prison drama series Prisoner (Prisoner: Cell Block H), in which she was introduced in the fifth season as a devious vice queen imprisoned for heroin trafficking and remained in the series until 1984.
-Her role as Sonia Stevens is one she is most recognized for.
-The characters in which she plays are often that of sophisticated and coolly self-reliant women.
+Bursill made her television debut in 1973, appearing in the lead role of short-lived comedy series The People Next Door as Meg Penrose.
+She was a regular character in daily soap opera The Unisexers which was launched in February 1975 on the Nine Network, however the program's low ratings led to its cancellation and removal from broadcast after only three weeks.
+What followed was a number of guest appearances on Australian television series, before receiving the role of Louise Carter in the Seven Network drama series Skyways, for which she appeared from 1979 to 1981.
+During this period, she also had a recurring role on police drama series, King's Men between 1976 and 1980.

-When Bursill departed the series, she appeared in several recurring roles; her first in A Country Practice as Bianca Forbes-Hamilton in 1981 and Cecily Day in 1985, Hey Dad..! as Det.
+In 1983, Bursill was cast in the role of Sonia Stevens on Network Ten's cult classic prison drama series Prisoner (Prisoner: Cell Block H), in which she was introduced in the fifth season as a devious vice queen imprisoned for heroin trafficking.
+She remained in the series until 1984.
+Her role as Sonia Stevens is one she is most recognised for.
+After departing the series, Bursill appeared in several recurring roles; in A Country Practice as Bianca Forbes-Hamilton (1981) and Cecily Day (1985), Hey Dad..! as Det.
 Sgt.
-Anne Burke in 1987, and Heartbreak High in 1997 as Hilary Scheppers, the mother of characters Ryan and Anita Scheppers.
-She had appeared in Heartbreak High the year before as TV news reporter, Trish Ferro.
-She is perhaps also known for her recurring roles on the Seven Network soap opera Home and Away during the fourth season and fourteenth season in 1991 and 2001 as Lois Crawford and Stella Patterson respectively.
+Anne Burke (1987), and Heartbreak High (1997) as Hilary Scheppers (the mother of characters Ryan and Anita).
+She had previously appeared in Heartbreak High the year before as TV news reporter, Trish Ferro.

+Bursill is also known for her recurring roles on the Seven Network soap opera Home and Away during the fourth season (1991) and fourteenth season (2001) as Lois Crawford and Stella Patterson respectively.
 Bursill most recently appeared in the recurring role of Kathy Carpenter in Neighbours during the thirtieth season in 2014.

+In 2021, Bursill appeared in the final series of Wentworth in the role of Eve Wilder, the role originally played by Lynda Stoner in Prisoner.

+In 2023 Bursill appeared in the Australian television series One Night.
+Bursill also appeared in Foxtel/Binge Drama Strife.
+Bursill was named to return for the second season.